 It’s an awkward film to watch, something about it makes me really restless, but I spent a lot of time thinking about it and always see it if it comes on TV again, which is more common that once-upon-a-time, because he tried to get that one squelched out of the public.

-Look at the colours on the Another Blue World cover.
+Look at the colors on the Another Blue World cover.
 I guess it’s in me.

-True, you’ve used a Michael Mann colour palette.
+True, you’ve used a Michael Mann color palette.